So, you want to quit your job and freelance full-time?

 - Help you create a game plan for achieving success with whatever you’re doing

-- Give you an end goal which will help you break down tasks into smaller, more manageable chunks that make up the big picture
+- Give you an end goal that will help you break down tasks into smaller, more manageable chunks that make up the big picture

 It’s important to ask yourself what you want out of your business and what you are hoping to achieve.
 Don’t forget to write it down, either!